SEEK! Study, Experience, Explore, Know

 Stay Wild Middle School Elective & Field Study Tour

 RRS study toursFor this elective field trip, students will travel to Virgin Islands National Park (VINP) and participate in a variety of field sampling, citizen science, and service projects.
-Prior to departure for the Islands, the “Stay Wild” elective teaches STEAM2 skills through the integration of ecology, natural resource management, conservation ethics, and computer mapping technology.
+Before departure for the Islands, the “Stay Wild” elective teaches STEAM2 skills through the integration of ecology, natural resource management, conservation ethics, and computer mapping technology.
 Students learn ecological sampling, ArcGIS mapping, the societal benefits of biodiversity, and how to work with indigenous people groups to better protect wildlands.